Promoting sustainable travel

 Travel Plan Plus

-We have been a member of Travel Plan Plus (TP+) for the last 5 years.
-Travel Plan Plus (TP+) is a Travel for Cambridgeshire (TfC) Project providing support to organisations in the north Cambridge area including the Cambridge Science Park.
-TP+ operate a Commuter Centre from the Innovation Centre on the Park.
+We have been a member of Travel Plan Plus (TP+) for the last last 7 years.
+Travel Plan Plus (TP+) is a Smart Journeys formerly Travel for Cambridgeshire (TfC) Project providing support to organisations in the north Cambridge area including the Cambridge Science Park.
+TP+ is based at the Bradfield Centre on the Park.
 Transport Manager Prajina Baisyet is on hand to offer practical advice and support to employees on the Park.

 Reducing car trips